 Data governance for cloud APIs: no training on client financials without explicit contractual and technical controls.

-Move deliberately: one high-volume, low-autonomy use case (often document extraction), provenance and review gates from day one, benchmarks against human-prepared work before broader scope.
-Production means integrated, monitored, and improvable — not a demo on clean data.
+Move deliberately: one high-volume, low-autonomy use case, provenance and review gates from day one, benchmarks against human-prepared work before broader scope.

 Generative AI is safe for assistive, retrieval-heavy tasks with proper controls in place.
 Provenance tracking, human review gates, and output versioning are required before any AI output enters a system of record.
 Autonomous operation without these controls is not safe in regulated accounting environments.